Crate training your German Shepherd is important for a number of reasons.

 – Scratching at the sides of the crate, and trying to escape

-- Displaying signs of anxiety.
-Read more about signs and symptoms of German Shepherd Anxiety and Separation Anxiety at The Daily Shep.
+– Displaying signs of anxiety, fear, frustration or other behavior which suggests they don’t like being around or in their crate (related to the first two points).
+Read more about signs and symptoms of anxiety in this guide – German Shepherd Anxiety and Separation Anxiety

 How To Crate Train German Shepherd Dogs and Puppies

-This is the 4 step process for German Shepherd Crate Training for Dogs and Puppies:
+One 4 step process for German Shepherd Crate Training for Dogs and Puppies might include:

-1) Make The First Experience With The Crate A Positive One
+1) Make The First Experience With The Crate A Gradual & Positive One

 Familiar and pleasurable items, and objects like their bed, food and toys will increase the likelihood that your GSD has a positive first impression of the crate.